 Westminster, SC

-Riley Moore Falls is a waterfall at the end of a short trail with a small beach.
-It’s a beautiful place but be aware some people are careless with their trash at this location, unfortunately.
+Riley Moore Falls is at the end of a short trail with a small beach.
+It’s a beautiful place, but be aware some people are careless with their trash here.
+Don’t walk around barefoot.
 The trail is about two miles and starts at the end of the forestry road.

 Wildcat Wayside